mgree/ffs/man/ffs.1.md

 familiar shell tools.

 *ffs* uses filesystems in userspace (FUSE); you must have these installed on your system to use *ffs*.

+*ffs* expects its input to be encoded in UTF-8.

 ## Flags